The role of the pharmacies

-- inform patients about substitution and the cheapest pack size available and must otherwise provide general guidance,
+- inform patients about substitution and the cheapest pack size available and must otherwise provide general guidance; and

-Cannabis products must be dispensed to the patient as quickly as possible – usually within two opening days.
-When a prescription is handed in to a branch pharmacy, usually three days are allowed to supply the cannabis end-product if the branch does not produce the product itself.
+Cannabis end-products must be dispensed to the patient as quickly as possible – usually within two operating days.
+If the prescription is handed in to a branch pharmacy, usually three days are allowed to supply the cannabis end-product if the branch does not produce the product itself.

-It takes some time to deliver the product because it is prepared in accordance with a prescription by a doctor to a specific patient.
-This is absolutely fundamental to the pilot programme.
+The reason it takes so long is because the product has to be produced in accordance with a doctor’s prescription for a specific patient.
+This procedure is fundamental to the operation of the pilot programme.

 The role of hospital pharmacies

-Hospital pharmacies, private hospital pharmacies and their associated branch hospital pharmacies can supply their own hospitals with cannabis products to treat specific patients.
+Hospital pharmacies, private hospital pharmacies and their associated branch hospital pharmacies can supply their own hospitals with cannabis end-products for the treatment of specific patients.